Blockstack Price Reaches $0.48 on Exchanges (STX)

-Blockstack (CURRENCY:STX) traded 4.9% lower against the dollar during the one day period ending at 10:00 AM E.T. on August 11th.
-During the last seven days, Blockstack has traded 11.4% lower against the dollar.
-Blockstack has a market capitalization of $358.50 million and $2.36 million worth of Blockstack was traded on exchanges in the last day.
-One Blockstack coin can currently be purchased for about $0.48 or 0.00001398 BTC on cryptocurrency exchanges.
+Blockstack (CURRENCY:STX) traded down 4.9% against the dollar during the 1 day period ending at 11:00 AM E.T. on August 15th.
+One Blockstack coin can currently be purchased for about $0.48 or 0.00001398 BTC on major cryptocurrency exchanges.
+Blockstack has a total market capitalization of $358.50 million and approximately $2.36 million worth of Blockstack was traded on exchanges in the last 24 hours.
+In the last week, Blockstack has traded down 11.4% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.